ChristianLissa/datasciencecoursera/CleaningAndGettingDataCourseProject/CodeBook.md

 ### Variables description
 The first two variables included in the output file are:
-  - subject_id - The participant number
+  - subject_id 		The participant number
-  - activityName - The name of the activity that the participant performed The following columns are a subset from the original data.
+  - activityName 	The name of the activity that the participant performed

+The following columns are a subset from the original data.
 A detailed description of the variables can be found in the "features_info.txt" filewhich is included in the [data file](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip).

-The following variables are included in the output file
+The following variables are included in the output file:

   - tBodyAcc_mean_X
   - tBodyAcc_mean_Y
   - tBodyAcc_mean_Z